primer/react/contributor-docs/CONTRIBUTING.md

 export default Component
 ```

+### SSR compatibility

+Every Primer React component should be compatible with server-side rendering (SSR).

+TODO

 ### Adding the `sx` prop

 Each component should accept a prop called `sx` that allows for setting theme-aware ad-hoc styles.
 See the [overriding styles](https://primer.style/components/overriding-styles) doc for more information on using the prop.